tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 2 - The Great Arsonist Hunt.md

 				- tak
 				- each carries a set of contraptions,
 			- Adventure branches
-				- If the group is unable to keep the [[Alchemists]] from prying: they will be escorted back to the premises
+				- If the group is unable to keep the [[Tannia]] from prying: they will be escorted back to the premises
 				- If they are able to convince the alchemists of the other thing they get to go back
 		- The cave diverts into two paths
 			- one of them is a waterfall to certain death bum bum bum